devlinjunker/JS-Fun/NOTES/build.md

  - [ ] Typescript + TSLint
    - [ ] Typescript vs babel/flow repo?
     - typescript might have better tooling and community?
-    - find references doesn't seem to exist in flow?
+    - `find all references` doesn't seem to exist in flow?